 Example 1: Mother-Daughter Bond

 Maria (45) and her daughter Sofia (22) share a close relationship characterized by regular communication, mutual respect, and emotional support.
 They discuss important life decisions together while Sofia maintains her independence as a young adult.
-This would be documented with two parallel lines between their symbols.
+This would be documented with a single blue line between their symbols.

 Example 2: Sibling Connection